developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     url: about
   - type: section
     level: 4
+    title: Agent Migration
+    text: Describes how to transition an EMM Agent from MX to AEDO to enable management of Zebra Android N devices, on which AEDO is the recommended management strategy.
+    url: migrateaedo
+  - type: section
+    level: 4
+    title: How to Enroll an AEDO
+    text: Step-by-step guide for using Zebra StageNow to enroll an agent as a Device Owner and persist the settings, ensuring the device returns to manageability following an Enterprise Reset.
+    url: enrollaedo
+  - type: section
+    level: 4
+    title: MX and AEDO Function Maps
+    text: Provides a list of MX functions and their equivalent functions through AEDO or the Zebra OemConfig tool for deploying Android Managed Configurations.
+    url: functionmap
+  - type: section
+    level: 4
+    title: OemConfig Schema
+    text: Content, usage and management of the OemConfig schema, including approaches for encoding managed configurations for delivery and recommendations for implementing a data-driven UI.
+    url: schema
+  - type: section
+    level: 4
     title: Android Setup Wizard Bypass
     text: Staging profiles made for devices with MX 7.1 or higher can include a command to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset.
 The wizard can be skipped (on some devices) by scanning a barcode.
     url: bypass
   - type: section
     level: 4
     title: Persistence Best Practices
-    text: Describes Zebra-recommended processes for preserving EMM agent and related files and restoring a device to manageability after an Enterprise Reset, which erases non-persistent software on the device.
+    text: Zebra-recommended processes for preserving EMM agent and related files and restoring a device to manageability after an Enterprise Reset, which erases non-persistent software on the device.
     url: persistence
   - type: section
     level: 4